 Configuring the Link Building Tool

-After entering your 10 keywords you can enter up to 10 competitors.
-This will help SEMrush determine which domains have backlinks pointing to your competitor’s to and ensure that you are keeping up with your competition.
-The added keywords are based on information gathered from the databases within SEMrush.
-The list of competitors for your entered domain is pulled from the Organic Competitors Report of SEMrush, but again you can remove any of these and enter your own competitors if you have other websites in mind that you are competing with.
+After entering your 10 target keywords you can also enter up to 10 competitors.
+This will help SEMrush find websites sending the most links to your competition and suggest them as your opportunities.
+The automatic list of competitors for your entered domain is pulled from the Organic Competitors Report of SEMrush, but again you can remove any of these and enter your own competitors if you have other websites in mind that you are competing with.

-After you complete both of these steps, you can start running your Link Building project.
+After you complete both of these steps, your Link Building campaign will begin.
 Keep in mind it may take a couple of minutes for SEMrush to pull all the data.
 You’ll be given 4 tabs to manage a workflow of your campaign - Overview, Prospects, In Progress, and Monitor.

-After initial setup, you will notice that SEMrush pulls a list of prospects that could help your overall backlink profile.
-In the Prospects report, the Link Building Tool will break down all of the gathered backlinks into their respective sections.
-These include prospects based on Organic Search (the keywords you entered), Competitors backlinks, Mentions, Manually uploaded links, Lost (gathered from the Backlink Audit Tool) and Rejected backlinks (which are manually entered backlinks from the user).
+In the Prospects report, the Link Building Tool will break down all of the gathered opportunities by their respective sources.
+These include prospects based on Organic Search (the keywords you entered), Competitors backlinks (the competitors entered), Mentions, Manually uploaded links, Lost (gathered from the Backlink Audit Tool) and any Rejected backlinks.

 To see what each prospect looks like, you can open the link in a new tab using the blue pop out icon next to the URL or click right on the link to open a preview within SEMrush.
-This makes it easy to judge whether or not the prospect seems like a good fit or not.
+This makes it easy to judge whether or not the prospect seems like a good fit.